 Psilocybin vs. Ibogaine: What To Know

-Much of the conversation around psychedelic-assisted therapy (PAT) involves the use of psilocybin - the active ingredient in “magic” mushrooms.
-During the announcement of the executive order, the President and his advisors repeatedly mentioned another psychedelic called ibogaine.
+But during the announcement of the executive order, the President and his advisors repeatedly mentioned another psychedelic called ibogaine.

 Ibogaine is a psychedelic derived from the African fungi Tabermanthe iboga.
 Like psilocybin, ibogaine is a Schedule I controlled substance in the U.S. Unlike psilocybin, there’s a dearth of high-quality research on its properties and medical potential.
 That said…